 Cannabis-naïve patients were more likely to experience adverse events, with 47 (15.1%) of this group reporting adverse events, compared with 26 (8.3%) of patients who were consuming cannabis at baseline, and 18 (5.8%) of prior cannabis users.

-The researchers conclude that these findings suggest medical cannabis treatment was “associated with an acceptable safety profile and improved HRQoL outcomes across a broad spectrum of chronic conditions at 1-, 3-, and 6-month follow-ups compared to baseline before treatment.”
+The researchers conclude that these findings suggest medical cannabis was “associated with an acceptable safety profile and improved HRQoL outcomes across a broad spectrum of chronic conditions at 1-, 3-, and 6-month follow-ups compared to baseline.”

 This study identified an increased adverse event incidence in comparison to a previous interim analysis of the UKMCR.
 This may be representative of increased length of prescribing allowing for greater accumulation over time, highlighting the importance of ongoing pharmacovigilance to better inform clinicians and patients regarding the potential risks of medical cannabis.